Sylig/Main/README.md

 # Hi there!

 ## I am Simona Ligorio

-Originally from Italy and, living in London, I am a Master's Degree graduate in Digital Communication.
+I am a keen student of Full Stack Web Development.

-Currently studying Web Development with CoGrammar, I am working on HTML, CSS and Javascript.
+Thanks to the CoGrammar and HyperionDev bootcamp, I am enjoying working on HTML, CSS and Javascript.
+I am also diving into Node.js and React.
 How to reach me - email address: Simonaligorio@icloud.com

 <!--